xemanue/dotfiles/firefox/README.md

 5. In Sidebery's settings, go to `Help > Import addon data` and choose `sidebery.json`. **Warning: This will import both my settings and my "style"**.
 Some settings could break the sidebar's appearance, so change them at your own risk.
 6. Restart Firefox.

 The sidebar can sometimes not show up under some circumstances.
-The default keybind to toggle it is `F1`.
+The default keybind to toggle it is `Ctrl + E`.